6 Recent Stats That Will Help You Land Your Next Job

-5 data-backed ways to land your next job
+5 data-backed ways to land your next job!

-Did you know that eight people are hired on LinkedIn every minute?
+Did you know that six people are hired on LinkedIn every minute?
 This is a helpful reminder that as you look for your next job, recruiters offering that job are looking for you too.

 By optimizing your LinkedIn page for the types of roles you’re trying to land, you make it easier for these recruiters to find you through LinkedIn’s search engine.